Smulligan85/Hubstaff-Tutorial-Blog-Post/tutorial.md

   end
 end
 ```
-Once that file is created we can run rake db:migrate to migrate the database.
+Once that file is created we can run `rake db:migrate` to migrate the database.

 Now that our User class has access to a client attribute we can link the logged in user to their Hubstaff account.
 First let’s reorganize the `application.html.erb` file to include a button that will link to our Hubstaff log in form.
-Change the nav block to this:
+Change the nav block to the following:
 ```erb
   <nav class="navbar navbar-default">
     <div class="container-fluid">